HUF (Hindu Undivided Family) – Meaning and Benefits

 Who should opt for HUF?

 HUF arrangement suits those taxpayers who have income from ancestral property and expects to inherit these assets (both real and financial).
 A taxpayer will be able to divert the inheritance to the HUF account and thus preventing personal tax liability from increasing.
-In addition, HUF is also beneficial to taxpayers with higher savings rate.
+In addition, HUF is also beneficial to taxpayers with a higher savings rate.

 Legal formalities involved while forming a HUF: